Brian Boru: Death

 due to his advanced age and frailty.
-According to the Cogadh Gaedhel re Gallaibh, the elderly Brian Boru spent the day before his death away from combat, kneeling upon a cushion, and singing the Psalms, paters, aves, and other prayers using a Pater Noster cord.
+According to the Cogadh Gaedhel re Gallaibh, the elderly Brian Boru spent the day before his death away from combat, kneeling upon a cushion.
 He was killed by fleeing Viking mercenaries shortly after learning from his attendant that, despite his forces having won a great victory, his son Murchadh's standard had just fallen.

 The most common accounts attribute the killing of Brian Boru to the Viking mercenary Brodir of the Isle of Man while praying in his tent at Clontarf.
 According to the 12th century Cogad Gáedel re Gallaib, Brian was visited in a dream on the night prior to the battle by a Pre-Christian goddess from the Irish mythology named Aibell.
 Aibell had been demoted since St Patrick to a Fairy Queen ruling over the Celtic Otherworld of Thomond and was traditionally considered the guardian spirit, protectress, and the banshee of King Brian's clan and dynasty.
 In the dream, Aibell is said to have warned Brian of his impending death and further prophesied that whichever of his sons he saw first in the morning would succeed him.
 Believing that the dream predicted his destiny and also, it is implied, not wishing to outlive his son Murchadh, Brian refused to seek shelter from the retreating Vikings and even chose to dismiss his bodyguards at the critical moment.